kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

     ```
     - This is a [Dockerfile](https://docs.docker.com/engine/reference/builder/) which defines a container image
     - This container image is based on the Python 3 image and it copies our `hello.py` program into the container and then runs it
-    - Type `:q` to exit the vi editor
+    - For more information on creating a custom container image, see our [Container Creation](/container-creation) section
 1. Open the Kubernetes manifest file `hello-pod.yaml`; you should see the following:

     ```yaml
     apiVersion: v1
     kind: Pod
     metadata:
       name: hello-pod
     spec:
       containers:
       - name: hellopod
         image: ghcr.io/csu-tide/hello-csu:main
-        resources:  # NOTE: CPU/RAM limit may not exceed 1.2x (20%) of request size
+        resources:
           limits:
             memory: 100Mi
             cpu: 100m
           requests:
             memory: 100Mi
             cpu: 100m
         command: ["sh", "-c", "sleep infinity"]
       affinity:
         nodeAffinity:
           requiredDuringSchedulingIgnoredDuringExecution:
             nodeSelectorTerms:
             - matchExpressions:
-            - 'key': 'nautilus.io/csu-tide'
+              - key: 'nautilus.io/csu-tide'
-                'operator': 'In'
-                'values': ["true"]
+                operator: Exists
       tolerations:
         - effect: NoSchedule
           key: nautilus.io/csu-tide
           operator: Exists
-        - effect: NoSchedule
-        key: nautilus.io/sdsu-fix
-        operator: Exists
     ```
     - Kubernetes manifests are defined in the [YAML file format](https://en.wikipedia.org/wiki/YAML)
     - At first glance there is a lot going on in this file, but for now we will focus on these three things:
         1. `kind: Pod`
-            - This specifies the kind of Kubernetes object, in this case a pod but we could also specify other [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/) like jobs or deployments
+            - This specifies the kind of Kubernetes workload management object, in this case a simple pod
+        1. `name: hello-pod`
+            - This is the name of the pod and must be unique for each namespace
+            - *Note*: If you are running this example in a shared namespace, you might consider editing the name with a short suffix like your `-[your-initials]` for example: `name: hello-pod-kk`
         1. `image: ghcr.io/csu-tide/hello-csu:main`
             - This is the container image which the container will be based on
+            - The cluster will automatically download and run this container image for you
         1. `command: ["sh", "-c", "sleep infinity"]`
-            - This is the linux command, passed in as a string array, to be executed once the container is running inside the pod
+            - This is the linux command, passed in as a string list, to be executed once the container is running inside the pod
             - Typically a pod will be deleted after its command(s) have finished executing, but in this case we have a never-ending command so that we have time to log into and examine the pod as it is running

-Now that we have explored the files, let's talk about how this all comes together.
+Now that we have examined the files, let's talk about how this all comes together.
 First, we have the simple Python program `hello.py`, which we could execute on any machine with Python 3 installed.
 Then we take that Python program and put it into a container image with the `Dockerfile`, which is based on the [Python 3 image](https://hub.docker.com/_/python/) and thus has Python 3 pre-installed.
-At this point we can build the container image, or in this example use the [pre-built image](https://github.com/orgs/csu-tide/packages/container/package/hello-csu), and run a container on a container runtime like [Docker](https://www.docker.com/).
-Lastly we wrap this container in a Kubernetes pod in the `hello-pod.yaml`.
-At this point, we have everything we need in order to schedule this pod to the Kubernetes cluster.
+At this point we can build the container image or, as in this example, use the [pre-built image](https://github.com/orgs/csu-tide/packages/container/package/hello-csu).
+Lastly, we wrap this container in a Kubernetes pod in the `hello-pod.yaml`.

+At this point, we have everything we need in order to schedule this pod on the TIDE cluster.

-### Scheduling the Pod
+### Scheduling the Batch Job
-Now that we have the files cloned and an understanding of what they do, let's schedule the pod on the Kubernetes cluster.
-Run the following commands in the terminal of your Kube Notebook:
+Now that we have the files cloned and an understanding of what they do, let's schedule the batch job on the TIDE cluster.
+Run the following commands in your terminal:

 1. First, define an environment variable for your namespace:
     - `ns=[namespace]`
     - Note: Replace the namespace with yours and remove the brackets
 1. Tell Kubernetes to schedule and run your pod definition:
     - `kubectl apply -f hello-pod.yaml -n $ns`
-    - You should see ouput similar to this
+    - You should see ouput similar to this:
     ```bash
     pod/hello-pod created
     ```